Solving Sales

 7. Use technology to amplify (not replace) the human touch

 Automation and AI should handle research, information retrieval, and repetitive tasks, so SDRs can focus on real conversations.
-An AI-enablement platform like SiftHub supports SDRs by surfacing competitive insights, technical details, and relevant case studies in real time, enabling confident, personalized outreach without breaking flow.
+SiftHub works inside the tools SDRs already use, answering questions in Slack, surfacing answers through a browser extension, so reps get verified competitive insights, technical details, and relevant case studies from connected sources without switching platforms or breaking their outreach flow.

 Common SDR challenges and solutions